 As mentioned, there is a significant difference between the semi-formal and formal dress codes.
 While formal styles of dress, such as black tie and white tie, require a high standard of dress, semi-formal attire can be somewhat more relaxed.
 So, while a tuxedo is often appropriate for formal events, a suit and tie are typically a better choice for semi-formal occasions.
 As such, it’s imperative that you thoroughly read invitations to ensure you are correctly dressed.

 When dressing for a semi-formal event, a suit can be an easy option.
 All you need to do is select the right style.
-If you’re heading to a daytime event, consider a suit in a light colour like beige.
+If you’re heading to a daytime event, consider a suit in a light color like beige.
 If you’re off to a night-time function, a darker shade such as navy might be a better option.
 Try to steer clear of classic black as it can often appear overly formal and definitely don’t don a tuxedo.
 Once you’ve got your suit, just pick a shirt to match, dress shoes and a dress watch.
 A tie is optional.

 Today, a semi-formal look doesn’t always require a suit.
 So, if you’re a little over your regular two-piece, consider opting for a pair of pants and a blazer instead.
 When choosing pants for a semi-formal function, opt for tailored trousers or sleek chinos to ensure an appropriately polished appearance.
 Also, be sure to consider the color.
 Along with picking a hue that will flatter the rest of your look, you also want to make sure that it’s smart enough for the dress code.
 So, consider neutral and classic colors like black, navy, white, grey or beige.